-Warm-mist humidifiers can make a room feel warmer, allowing you to bump your thermostat down a notch or two without feeling cold.
-Because warm-mist humidifiers boil water before expelling it into the air, they kill the bacteria that can breed in a humidifier's tank, and they don't require the ongoing expense of filters that must be changed.
-These models are also quieter than fan-driven evaporative humidifiers.
-There are, however, some drawbacks.
+There are, however, some serious drawbacks.
 They tend to have poor energy efficiency, and minerals from the water can build up on the machines heating plate, requiring periodic cleaning.
-Plus some experts warn against the use of these machines near children, where curious hands can tip over a humidifier filled with hot water.
-These models are not recommended for people with asthma, because hot or warm mist can irritate breathing passages.
+Plus some experts warn against the use of these machines near children, where curious hands can tip over a humidifier filled with hot water, potentially scalding your child.
+Vaporizers are also not recommended for people with asthma, because hot or warm mist can irritate breathing passages.